The Pawn language

 An introduction to the pawn language and abstract machine from a programmer's perspective was published in the October 1999 issue of Dr. Dobb's Journal —but at the time, the language was called Small.
 More verbose than the article, and more appropriate for non-expert programmers, is the manual.
 The manual contains a brief (tutorial) overview of the language, a language reference, programming notes on the abstract machine, casual notes about the why and how of many language features, and reference material.

 Why pawn now that there is Java, Lua, REXX, and countless others?
 Well, when I needed a language toolkit whose executable code can be embedded in resource files or animation file formats, that had a good interface to native functions, that added little overhead to the main application and could run on platforms and microcontrollers with (very) little RAM, and that was pretty fast, I could not really find an existing toolkit that fitted my needs.
-See also a list of language features.
+That was back in 1997 —there are many more scripting languages, each with their own unique features.
+Yet, pawn is still one of the smallest and quickest of the lot.

 Unlike many languages, pawn is not intended to write complete full-scale applications in. pawn's purpose is to script the functionality provided by an application or by a device.
 It is in purpose similar to Microsoft's “Visual Basic for Applications”, only quicker and smaller (and without the installation hassle).